bigdata-i523/hid345/README.md

 ```
 paper1:
    author:
    - Ross Wood
    hid:
    - 345
-   title: Big Data Dangers: Weaponizing Social Media.
+   title: Big Data Danger - Weaponizing Social Media.
    abstract: >
-      This paper will cover how big data analysis can be used to weaponize social media in a way that users work against their own interests.
+       This paper will cover how big data analysis can be used to
+       weaponize social media in a way that users work against their own
+       interests.
    url: https://github.com/bigdata-i523/hid345/paper1/report.pdf
    type: latex
-   chapter: TBD
+   chapter: Media
    status: 100%
 ```